Manamw2/BlockedCountriesApi/README.md

 - Direct connection IP

 ### Temporal to Permanent Upgrade
-Temporarily blocked countries can be upgraded to permanent blocks seamlessly.
+Temporarily blocked countries can be upgraded to permanent blocks seamlessly by calling the permanent block endpoint.
+This will:
+- Set `isTemporary` to `false`
+- Clear the `durationMinutes` and `expiresAt` fields
+- Keep the country in the blocked list indefinitely

 ## Notes